willp240/rat-container/README.md

 [![https://img.shields.io/badge/hosted-dockerhub-blue](https://img.shields.io/badge/hosted-dockerhub-blue)](https://hub.docker.com/r/snoplus/rat-container)

-Singularity and Docker recipes to build a SNO+ environment for RAT.
+Apptainer (formerly Singularity) and Docker recipes to build a SNO+ environment for RAT.

 For regular usage, simply download the pre-built container with the following instructions for your container platform of choice.
 For advanced users, see the build instructions below.